Net Operating Working Capital (NOWC), Explained

 Net Operating Working Capital (NOWC) = Operating Current Assets – Operating Current Liabilities

-Operating current assets includes:
+Operating current assets can include:

 • Accounts receivable